We may collect the following types of information:

 We may be authorised to collect your personal information under Part 4 of the Health Records & Privacy Information Act 2002 NSW as part of the provision of health and fitness services.
 These records are kept separately from other personal information records, and will comply with the Health Records & Privacy Information Act 2002 NSW.

 We collect your personal information directly from you, unless it is unreasonable or impracticable to do so.
-When collecting personal information from you, we may collect in various ways including:
+When collecting personal information from you, we may collect it in various ways including:

 The information we collect may include some sensitive information (as defined in Section 6 of the Act), such as health information or information about your beliefs or information that is relevant to the services or assistance you have requested from the Church.